CelinaGitau/Python/README.md

 ### LOOPS

-Code using loop `while`, `continue` and break control flows to print all even numbers from 0 to 30
+To print all even numbers using loops from 0 to 30

 #### Example Syntax: using a `while`loop
 ```